Eagle Aerospace Academy

 4th Grade to 12th Grade :

-We have a full curriculum that is proctor monitored, with parents kept fully informed of student progress.
+We have a full curriculum, with 640 courses that are proctor monitored, with parents kept fully informed of student progress.
 Our Digital Curriculum is well suited for most students.
 We help our students improve grades and reduce study times.
 Remote Study on your schedule, freeing time for other weekday extracurricular activity.

 With each Student and Parent we set up a custom study plan designed for success!
 There is no lost time when switching in the middle of a school year.
 With current school transcript we can advance credit for previous completed study.